tchomphoochan/tchomphoochan.github.io/about.md

 My resume is available at [tcpc.me/resume](/resume).

 If I know you, feel free to [add me on Facebook](https://www.facebook.com/aquablitz11).
-You can also find me on [GitHub](https://github.com/tchomphoochan).
+You can also find me on [GitHub](https://github.com/tchomphoochan) and [LinkedIn](https://www.linkedin.com/in/tcpc/).

 To recognize me online, these are the four usernames I use regularly, depending on availability:
 - `tcpc`